ducklol2/quack_domains/README.md

 sudo docker compose -f compose_example.yaml up -d
 ```

+Or see `compose_example_without_traefik.yaml` for an example without Traefik.

 ### Step 4: Visit your domain!

+Visit the label you set.
 If you used `compose_example.yaml` from step #2, visit http://example.local/!

 ## Details